Albert Hall (actor)

-Albert W. Hall (born November 10, 1937) is an American actor.
+Albert W. Hall (born November 10, 1937) is an American retired actor.
 He portrayed Chief Phillips in the 1979 war film Apocalypse Now and Judge Seymore Walsh in Ally McBeal and The Practice.
-He also played Brother Baines in the 1992 Spike Lee film Malcolm X.
+He also played Brother Baines in the 1992 Spike Lee film Malcolm X. His last screen role was a 2011 episode of the television series Men of a Certain Age.

 Early life and education

 Hall was born and raised in Brighton, Alabama.
 He graduated from the Columbia University School of the Arts.

 Career

 Early work

 After portraying Pointer in Willie Dynamite (1974), Hall had a part in the 1976 biopic Leadbelly.
 He played a co-pilot in the 1978 film The Bermuda Triangle.
 Hall had a small role in the 1979 miniseries Roots: The Next Generations.

 Apocalypse Now

-Hall gained mainstream attention for his role as Chief Phillips in Francis Ford Coppola's 1979 war classic Apocalypse Now, in which his character leads the rest of crew upriver from Vietnam to Cambodia so that Captain Willard (Martin Sheen) can complete his mission to assassinate Colonel Kurtz (Marlon Brando).
+Hall gained mainstream attention for his role as Chief Phillips in Francis Ford Coppola's 1979 war classic Apocalypse Now, in which his character, as a Chief Petty Officer, leads the rest of a United States Navy PBR (Patrol Boat, River) crew upriver from Vietnam to Cambodia so that Captain Willard (Martin Sheen) can complete his mission to assassinate Colonel Kurtz (Marlon Brando).
 To prepare for the role, Hall did research to accurately portray someone experiencing the Vietnam War first hand.
 The actor described filming in the Philippines as "exotic" and added that "it was all fun."

 When Hall's Separate but Equal (1991) co-star Jeffrey Wright told him that Apocalypse Now is his favorite film, he gave him a book in which he wrote inside, "Jeffrey, evolution is when a young actor comes up to you and says, 'I've seen your work, you know, a hundred so times, and it has meaning to me.'"

 According to Slate, some of Hall's dialogue in Apocalypse Now Redux is semi-improvised.
 Hall's performance in both versions has been praised by the Pittsburgh Post-Gazette and Variety respectively.